phdonner/phdonner/README.md

 ## Comments in Markdown

 One of the first observations I made while outlining the concept framework, was the fact that the author of the language hadn't provided a way of commenting Markdown content.
 It could be useful to have a way of jotting down preliminary thoughts, interesting sources and of course comments to be remembered by the author, but which wouldn't be shown to readers of the rendered document.
 There is an [interesting discussion on this topic](https://stackoverflow.com/questions/4823468/comments-in-markdown) at the Stack Overflow site which could be followed up by further debate and additional experiments.

 ---

+## Multilingual Markdown

+In line with earlier work, the tutorial will be published at least in English and Finnish.
+This is not a unique undertaking, but the aim presents a couple of challenges.
+It is assumed that this problem has already been tackled in the GitHub community.
+After assessing those solutions, an attempt will be made to define a set of good practices to be used in other aspects of the project.
+Perhaps we will be able to reproduce the content in other languages, as well.

+---

+## Emoji fonts in Markdown and on WWW pages

+When I started this README I received a lot of redundant images, which looked like emoji ;) symbols.
+It would, however, be nice to know where all these decorative characters are coming from: 😕 👔 👗 👋 🌱 🐶 🌼 🌻.
+OK, some of them are provided with Microsoft Windows 11 Segoe UI Emoji font and similar projects (cf. [Emoji Objects](https://emojipedia.org/objects), [Open Source OpenMoji](https://openmoji.org/) contains literally thousands of them).

+As you can see: Here at GitHub the emoji characters can be embedded straight into the Markdown source document.
+For the time being, these fonts aren't apparently portable out of the box.
+While experimenting with this interesting resource you may discover that the characters are sometimes rendered with colors, and sometimes in black and white.
+The meaning of some of the mini sized images may be a bit difficult to figure out.
+Therefore mastering Markdown font sizes matters.
+Meanwhile, we should also validate that our solution renders Emoji characters correctly in other environments, outside GitHub.

+---